TomFirth/address-lookup/README.md

 ### Usage:

 If you clone this repo, you should be able to work it out.
-You will need to get keys from `getaddress.io` and `Google Places` to populate the `.env_blank` file, this will then need to be renamed to `.env`
+You will need to get keys from `getaddress.io` to populate the `.env_blank` file, this will then need to be renamed to `.env`

 `::GET`
  - `/` - daily stats for number of searches (per 3rd party)